jordiestevee/lsds-2025-33-t1-p101/projects/3-kafka/README.md

 **[1 mark] Does each `alarms` service process only one metrics type or many?**

     Each alarms service can process many metrics types, depending on how it is designed and configured.
+     It can be configured 1 to 1 (One Alarm Service for One Metric Type), 1 to N (One Alarm Service for Multiple Metric Types)

 **[1 mark] Can two metrics of the same type end up in two different `alarms` services?**